Temporal Team Semantics Revisited: Fragments of TeamCTL * and synchronous TeamLTL

 For $\ateamltl$, we use a dual approach.
 Rather than identifying a synchronous \tef, we instead eliminate all non-synchro\-nous ones.
-We make use of the formula $\phioff \dfn \big((\NE \land o\land \X o) \lor \top\big) \big((\NE \land \neg o\land \X \neg o) \lor \top\big).$ The formula $\F \phioff$ expresses that in the current \tef, there is a \textit{defect} where some of the traces in the set of traces do not move for one step.
+We make use of the formula

+The formula $\F \phioff$ expresses that in the current \tef, there is a \textit{defect} where some of the traces in the set of traces do not move for one step.
 Using this, we can rule out all non-synchronous \tefs from the universal quantifier.
-Our translation is: $\varphi\mapsto \varphi \lor \F \phioff$.
-Note that this formula does not express that the alternation on $o$ is correct in the set of traces.
-This indeed proves to be difficult in this setting since the formula has to work for all \tefs and thus, to establish the alternation on $o$, no assumption about a \tef's progress can be made.
-Thus, the formula presented here only works in the setting of model checking.

-Now we consider the embedding into $\exteamctl$ and $\ateamctl$.
-For an embedding into $\teamctl$, we have to expand on the ideas used for $\exteamltl$ further.
-Since we make use of the quantified versions of the modalities here, we have to find a new formula that expresses the alternation on $o$.
-Also, since we do not have a global \tef that can be checked for synchronicity anymore, we need to find a translation that ensures synchronicity for each modality.
-Consider the following formulae: { \allowdisplaybreaks \begin{imageonly}
+Our translation is: $\varphi^- := \varphi \lor \F \phioff$.